indigotech/onboard-murilo-matsubara/README.md

 ### 1. Environment

+Make a copy of `sample.env` with the name `.env`, then modify `.env` to your liking.
+If you plan to add a new environment variable, make sure to update the `sample.env` file.

+### 2. Infra

-Edit `sample.env` file to your liking and then rename it to `.env`.
-After that you can startup the required containers executing the following command:
+To startup the required containers to run the project, execute the following command:

 ```
 docker-compose up
 ```

-### 2. Install dependencies
+### 3. Install dependencies

 ```
 npm install
 ```

-### 3. Transpile typescript files to javascript
+### 4. Transpile typescript files to javascript

 ```
 npm run build
 ```

-### 4. Run the server
+### 5. Run the server

 ```
 npm start